 It may be cold, but if you don’t want to get sick, try leaving the toasty fireside.
 All the staying indoors we do in the fall and winter puts us in more contact with other people and their germs.
 Going outside for a breath of fresh, germ-reduced air will help you out.
 Plus, a bit of outdoor exercise will help boost your immune system.

 This is good year-round advice but we tend to forget about it in the fall when we’re not sweating it up.
 But if you’re already feeling the beginning of the cold, drinking a lot of juice or water can help decrease symptoms.
 Staying hydrated keeps your body physically healthy and stronger.

 This one seems obvious, but I recently had a conversation with a couple friends who said they generally don’t wash their hands after going to the bathroom.
 So I figured it was worth mentioning.
 (And I've decided to stop sharing food with them.)
 When avoiding germs and getting sick this fall, “Soap and water remain your most effective tools there, according to the Centers for Disease Control and Prevention.”
 And make sure to dry them!
 Damp hands are more likely to spread germs than dry ones.

-If you seem to get sick every winter, try these tips to stop your streak.
+If you seem to get sick every time the weather starts to become cold, try these tips to stop your streak.
 If you make the extra effort to avoid getting sick this fall, you won’t have to spend your holidays sneezing and coughing.
 For more resources on how to stay healthy, check below.